smolak/algos-and-stuff/src/other/grid-traveler/readme.md

 [ ][*][ ]
 ```

-An finally when I move right again I am on a 1x1 grid
+And finally when I move right again I am on a 1x1 grid

 ```
 [ ][ ][ ]